SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/00-Spring-Data.md

 - We can create dynamic query derivation from repository method names.

-- Better exception handling by translating data access related exceptions
+- Better exception handling by translating data access related exceptions.

 - And many more...